benauthor/pushbutton/README.md

 Make an executable file in your preferred manner.
-All excess arguments will be passed on to your executable in a straightforward manner. i.e. in our example, `foodie cook boil broccoli --minutes 10` is equivalent to running `./foodops/cook/boil broccoli --minutes 10`.
+All excess arguments will be passed on to your executable in a straightforward manner. i.e. `foodie cook boil broccoli --minutes 10` is equivalent to running `./example/cook/boil broccoli --minutes 10`.

 ## Credit